 Taking God out of God-world doesn’t make this event any more or less likely.
 On this hypothetical scenario, the universe isn’t caused to exist by God.
 It has the property “not being caused by God” which is the same property it would have on Naturalism (or any other -ism).
 Thus, the probability of it coming into being uncaused is very low regardless of what else exists (or doesn’t exist).

-An easy way around this is to alter the thought experiment to be about Clark-world instead of God-world.
+Putting aside the fact that Christian Platonists like Peter van Inwagen reject this thesis, an easy way around this objection is to alter the thought experiment to be about Clark-world instead of God-world.
 Clark is a super powerful being that can bring universes about.
 He is spaceless, timeless, immensely powerful, and personal.
 The same defense goes through on Clark-world.

 Does this new defense of the Kalam conclusively show that (1) is true?
 No. It’s unreasonable to expect such a thing.
 What it does is show that (1) is intuitively probable.
 It’s nonsensical to think there is a world where God exists alongside a finite universe uncaused by God.
 If anything, this scenario is incredibly unlikely.
 But if this is intuitively unlikely on Theism, it’s equally unlikely on every hypothesis (as argued above), and so (1) is probably true.